 Ten-part tutorial set on covalent bonding and polar covalence, shapes of molecules (VSEPR theory), hybrid orbitals, molecular orbitals applied to simple diatomics, introduction to transition metal d-orbital splitting and band theory of metals and semiconductors.

 Covers the fundamental concepts of acids and bases.
 Except for some stoichiometry and a discussion on pH, this section is largely qualitative.
-Acid-base equilibrium calculations are not covered in this unit.
+Acid-base equilibrium calculations are covered in Unit 21.

 This thorough treatment sets out the underlying concepts without invoking thermodynamics or complicated calculations; considerable emphasis is placed on the distinction between Q and K. The section on equilibrium calculations contains problem examples illustrating techniques such as iterative and graphical solutions of polynomials, all of which employ the "systematic" method of organizing information.

 Acid-base chemistry can be extremely confusing, particularly when dealing with weak acids and bases.
-This tutorial presents an updated view of the Brønsted-Lowry theory that makes it easy to understand answers to these questions: What's the fundamental difference between a strong acid and a weak acid?
-Can you neutralize a weak acid with a weak base?
+This set of lessons presents an updated view of the Brønsted-Lowry theory that makes it easy to understand answers to common questions: What's the fundamental difference between a strong acid and a weak acid?
+Can acid A neutralize base B?
 Why are some salts acidic and others alkaline?
-What is the strongest acid that can exist in water?
+How do buffers work?
+What governs the shapes of titration curves?

 All about entropy, free energy, and why chemical reactions do or don't take place.
 Energy spreading and spontaneous change • What is entropy? • The Second Law • Gibbs free energy • free energy and equilibrium • some applications of entropy and free energy